Last updated: November 17, 2020

 Survey study of people in Maryland regarding the adoption of non-pharmaceutical interventions (Clipman, July 2020).

-- 1,030 persons were sampled.
+- 1,030 people were sampled.
 The median age of the sample was 43 years.
 96% had traveled outside of their homes unrelated to work

 - 55 participants (5.3%) self-reported testing positive for SARS-CoV-2